sauli-luoto/aswe-copilot-2025/docs/exercises/exercise-4b-local-feature.md

 >    - Styling: Active state for selected filter
 >    - Testing: What tests to add
 >
-> Save the plan to docs/plans/priority-filter.md
 > Do NOT implement yet - just create the plan.
 > ```

+When done, select _"Open in Editor"_ to view/edit the generated plan.

+Then, ask Copilot to save the plan (making sure you've switched to the **Agent** agent):
+> ```md
+> Save the plan to docs/plans/priority-filter.md
+> ```

 </details>

 ### Step 3: Review the Plan

 Use the `/review-plan` command (or ask Copilot directly) to review the generated plan.
+Before doing this, start a new Copilot Chat to ensure a more unbiased review.

 > ```md
-> Review #file:docs/plans/priority-filter.md for:
+> /review-plan #file:docs/plans/priority-filter.md for:
 > - Completeness (are all aspects covered?)
 > - Consistency with existing codebase patterns
 > - Potential issues or missing edge cases